PicsArt/cppbind/docs/02_first_steps/04_hello_user.rst

 To use this from other languages, you need to create a binding from your C++ library to that language.
 CppBind is a tool that helps you achieve that by adding some extra marks to your C++ codes.

 In the code above, you need to export the ``UserInfo`` structure with ``age`` and ``name`` properties and the ``Host`` class with its methods.
-To do that, you need to change your Doxygen comments to include CppBind instructions and parameters.
+To do that, you need to change your doxygen style comments to include CppBind instructions and parameters.
 .. _Basic example C++ with CppBind: